Tour starts on every single TUESDAY from March 30st to October 19th.

 Day 1.
 Madrid - Leon - Oviedo (446 km ~ 277 miles)

-Departure at 8am towards north-west from Madrid.
-First stop - Spanish city Leon, that offers an excellent variety of things to see.
-Leon is home to a wealth of grand, historic buildings, which include some of the most important in Spain.
+Departure at 8 a.m., towards the north-west from Madrid.
+First stop: the Spanish city of Leon, which offers an excellent variety of things to see.
+Leon is home to a wealth of grand, historic buildings, including some of the most important in Spain.
 Sights in town you may want to see or visit in your free time:

 Day 2.
 Oviedo - La Coruña (347 km ~ 216 miles)

-Breakfast and departure to La Coruna (or A Coruna - how locals say).
+Breakfast and departure to La Coruna (or A Coruna, as the locals say).
 A Coruña sits in the very northwest corner of Spain, in the autonomous community of Galicia.
 A vibrant coastal city with plenty in the way of culture, history, gastronomy (famous for its seafood!) and natural sights.
-Enjoy a panoramic city tour upon arrival and, later - a free time.
+Enjoy a panoramic city tour upon arrival and, later, some free time.
 Sights you’ll see during the city tour, and some you may want to explore later on your own:

 Day 3.
 La Coruña - Santiago de Compostela (75 km ~ 47 miles)

 Breakfast in the hotel, then transfer to Santiago de Compostela.
-In Santiago we'll have a proper city tour with the visit to its Cathedral.
-This city is renowned for its shrine of Saint James the Great that was built to accommodate the thousands of pilgrims that would, and still do, gather there every year.
-The architecture and atmosphere of the city are impregnated with history and visitors may feel like they are back in the Middle Ages.
+In Santiago, we'll have a proper city tour with a visit to its cathedral.
+This city is renowned for its shrine to Saint James the Great, which was built to accommodate the thousands of pilgrims that would, and still do, gather there every year.
+The architecture and atmosphere of the city are impregnated with history, and visitors may feel like they are back in the Middle Ages.
 Some highlights of the tour:

 Dinner and accommodation.